Domain Name System (DNS)

 Overview

 The Domain Name System (DNS) is a hierarchical and decentralized naming system for computers, services, and other resources connected to the internet or a private network.
-It translates human-readable domain names (like www.example.com
+It translates human-readable domain names (like www.example.com) into IP addresses (like 93.184.216.34), allowing browsers and devices to locate and access websites and other online services.

 How DNS Works